|

 With their support I have been positioned in jobs that provide me with the

 greatest opportunity to observe different cultures and regions of the world.
 During the 2001 season I continued my undercover work in Antarctica.
 When my season ended I was relocated to New Zealand to conduct a fact-finding mission for the Foundation.
 My directive was to gather information of its mountainous regions on the South Island.
 I spent 2 months hiking and exploring this great area.
 New Zealand has to be one of my favorite travel destinations.
 The people are friendly and the recreational opportunities are endless.
 What a great place to defrost after months on the ICE.
-Following my travels through New Zealand I

 couple of weeks on the homestead I returned to Broadreach for my 6th season.
 I am now convinced that the Foundation had